AI-generated

 Facts

-- The first page contains the entire testamentary dispositions and is signed at the bottom (the "end") by the testatrix alone, and at the left-hand margin by the three instrumental witnesses.
+• Page 1 (contains all testamentary dispositions): Signed at the bottom by the testatrix alone; signed on the left margin by the three instrumental witnesses.

-- The second page contains the attestation clause and the acknowledgment, signed at the end of the attestation clause by the three witnesses and at the left-hand margin by the testatrix.
+• Page 2 (contains attestation clause and acknowledgment): Signed at the end of the attestation clause by the three attesting witnesses; signed on the left margin by the testatrix.

 Arguments of the Petitioners

-- Article 805 of the Civil Code does not make it a mandatory condition for extrinsic validity that the witnesses' signatures be specifically located at the "end" of the will after the testatrix's signature.
+• Article 805 of the Civil Code does not require the signatures of the subscribing witnesses to be specifically located at the end of the will after the testatrix's signature as an absolute necessity for extrinsic validity.

-- It is absurd to place heavy import on the specific physical location of signatures so long as the location is consistent with good faith and satisfies the purpose of identification.
+• Placing heavy import on the physical location of signatures is absurd as long as the location is consistent with good faith and the honest frailties of human nature.

 Arguments of the Respondents